 Not only did Sookie love it (as if the photos didn’t give it away) – it was SO easy to clean off.
 Dew?
 No big deal.
 Rain?
 No problem either.
 Dirt?
 None left after brushing it off.
 It looked brand new after a few days of camping and that can’t be said about anything else we took with us!

-For you and your pup, if possible.
+Reflective attire is great for night hikes or walks around the campground.
+Even better if it’s for you and your pup, if possible.
 But specifically with your pup, it’s much easier to see your furry friend in the dark with something reflective or blinking.
-Whether it’s for walks, letting them go potty in the middle of the night, or in the rain – it’s helpful!
+Whether it’s for walks, letting them go potty in the middle of the night, or in the rain – a reflective vest is a great option.

 First Aid Kit